 SAR files are available at four levels, two of which can currently be accessed through the UK Data Service in the same manner as survey data.

 End User Licence data are available to registered users who have agreed to the licence conditions.
 Overseas applications must be approved by the data depositors.

 The key analysis datasets are;

-Additionally, specialist datasets for users interested in imputation are available for 2001.
+Additionally, specialist datasets for users interested in imputation were made available for 2001.
 These are larger files as they contain an imputation flag variable for each original variable.
 As they are otherwise identical, general users are advised to user the smaller standard files.